ctrotech-tutor/ctrodb/README.md

 ### 2. Using in the Browser with `<script>`

-For simple projects, prototypes, or environments without a build step, you can use the UMD (Universal Module Definition) build.
+For simple projects or environments without a build step, you can use the UMD build.

-1. Download the latest `ctrodb.umd.js` file from the [Releases page](https://github.com/ctrotech-tutor/ctrodb/releases) on GitHub or from a CDN like [unpkg](https://unpkg.com/ctrodb/dist/ctrodb.umd.js).
+1. Download the latest `ctrodb.umd.js` file from the [Releases page](https://github.com/ctrotech-tutor/ctrodb/releases) on GitHub or use a CDN like [unpkg](https://unpkg.com/ctrodb/dist/ctrodb.umd.js).
 2. Include it in your HTML file.

 ```html